-For all other covered providers who do not have a network payment agreement with Blue Cross and Blue Shield or with the local Blue Cross and/or Blue Shield Plan, Blue Cross and Blue Shield uses the health care provider's actual charge to calculate your claim payment.
-For covered services furnished by these covered providers, you pay only your deductible and/or your copayment and/or your coinsurance, whichever applies.
+Exception for members enrolled in a limited provider network plan: For a covered health care provider who has PPO payment agreement with Blue Cross and Blue Shield of Massachusetts, Inc., but who has declined to participate in the limited provider network for your specific plan option, Blue Cross and Blue Shield uses the health care provider's actual charge, or a lower charge that has been negotiated with the health care provider, to calculate your claim payment.
+For covered services furnished by these health care providers, you pay only your deductible and/or your copayment and/or your copayment.